-Hope this helps in the preparation of candidates of NEET – 2018 (UG Course which will be held on 6th May, 2018) and succeed in their career.
+Hope this helps in the preparation of candidates for NEET – 2018 (UG Course which will be held on 6th May 2018) and succeed in their careers.

 DRESS CODE FOR NEET 2018

 Refers to Chapter 11 para 2 page 22 of Information Booklet NEET (UG) -2018

 All candidates must follow the under-mentioned dress code strictly to prevent themselves from facing any embarrassment, delay/ denial in the entry for NEET 2018 Examination

 |Colour: Light Coloured Clothes only||Colour: Light Coloured Clothes only|

 |Shirts – Half Sleeves.
 The size of the buttons should be medium and not Big||Tops – Half Sleeves not having Big Buttons.
 No brooch, flower, badge, etc is permissible|

 |Pants / Jeans – Light-colored.
 Kurta Pyjamas Not permitted||Salwar / Trousers should be light-colored|